LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **callback method**
    Logtalk supports :ref:`event-driven programming <events_events>`,
-   the most common use context of callback methods.
+   the most common usage context of callback methods.

 **class method**
    Class methods may be implemented in Logtalk by using a :term:`metaclass` for